dfki-ric/pytransform3d/doc/source/transform_manager.rst

     :align: center

-A subclass of the transformation manager is the :class:`~pytransform3d.urdf.UrdfTransformManager` which can be used to load robot definitions from URDF files.
+A subclass of :class:`~pytransform3d.transform_manager.TransformManager` is :class:`~pytransform3d.urdf.UrdfTransformManager` which can load robot definitions from URDF files.
 An example with a simple robot can be seen in the following example.

 .. plot:: ../../examples/plot_urdf.py